att/netarbiter/sds/openstack-helm-ceph-resiliency-test/host-failure.rst

   voyager3   Ready     <none>    17d       v1.9.3
   voyager4   Ready     <none>    11m       v1.9.3

 5. Check Ceph status in one of the Ceph monitors.
-All impacted Ceph components(manager, OSDs) on the deleted node are automatically recovered.
+All impacted Ceph components(mgr, osd) on the deleted node are automatically recovered.

 .. code-block::